MedQuest

 POPULATION

-A growing proportion of older adults increases demand for complex and specialized care, further pressuring the system.
+of older adults increases demand for complex and specialized care, further pressuring the system.

 🛠️ POORLY INTEGRATED INFORMATION SYSTEMS